Skip to content

 Research Interests

-My research interests concern predominantly the large-scale circulation in the ocean, with emphasis on its variability on a range of time scales, including those that are resolved by deep-sea sediment records.
-I am interested in using water property measurements to estimate the circulation and in understanding the role of non-conservative processes in the distribution of chemical substances in the sea.
+My research interests concern predominantly the large-scale ocean circulation and its variability on a range of time scales, including those that are resolved by paleoclimate records such as sediment core records.
+I am also interested in the biogeochemical cycle of organic carbon and of particle-reactive substances in the deep sea.

-1. I combine observations with models using inverse methods in order to address estimation problems in oceanography and paleoceanography.
+1. I combine observations with models using inverse methods in order to address estimation problems in oceanography, paleoceanography, and chemical oceanography.

 Education